Master of Accounting and International Finance

 legislation is passed.

 The Master of Accounting and International Finance requires completion of 16 credit points comprising 10 credit points of core units and 6 credit points of elective units selected from a specified list.
+These elective units may be selected to form a Master of International Finance specialisation - see M750 Master of International Finance course entry.
+Elective units may also be selected from the courses - Master of International Finance and the Master of Financial Planning.

 |MAA703||Accounting for Management 1, 2, 4|